-Red Ornament Pink ‘Paradiso’ Large Dropper by Peter Layton
+Red Ornament Pink ‘Paradiso’ Medium Dropper by Peter Layton

 Red Ornament from the pink ‘Paradiso’ series will bring your home to life.
 If your art glass collection lacks vibrancy, then choose from this flagship series.
 Theatrical and vibrant, electrifying tendrils dance on a pink and magenta backdrop.
 A marvellous example of how colour can elevate your mood and bring you to life, the pink ‘Paradiso’ series is a carnival of colours.

-Choose the large wide stoneform from the pink ‘Paradiso’ series for a bold statement for your home.
+Choose the medium dropper from the pink ‘Paradiso’ series for a bold statement for your home.
 Let this stoneform become the focal point of your room and home, the silvery trails further enhancing this voluptuous piece.
 Choose this stunning Red Ornament by Peter Layton when you want to add warmth, light, and life to the art collection of your home.

 Red Ornament Artist